Artist Residencies

 2019-2020

-The theme Creative Conditions sought to explore what toolkits are artists creating to change the conditions we live in.
+2019-20’s theme, Creative Conditions, sought to explore what toolkits are artists creating to change the conditions we live in.
 What conditions do artists need to create?
 Artists-in-Residence worked closely with youth artists to explore this theme by means of storytelling, scriptwriting, journaling, research, and production.

 RESILIENCE AND SUSTAINABILITY

-By addressing physical, social, and economic challenges, Urbano joined a city-wide initiative to build a more resilient Boston.
-Artists-in-Residence worked closely with community partners and youth artists to explore the theme of Resilience and Sustainability through a racial, socio-economic, gender, sexual orientation, and environmental, intersectional lens.
+By addressing physical, social, and economic challenges, Urbano joined a city-wide initiative to build a more resilient Boston for two of its programmatic years (2017-2018, & 2018-2019).
+Artists-in-Residence worked closely with community partners and youth artists to explore the theme of Resilience and Sustainability through intersectionally-led dialogues on racial identity, socio-economic identity, gender identity, sexual identity, and environmentally-situated identity.

 THE COMMONS | THE OTHER